MAKAnalytics/Kaggle/Practice/Home Credit Default Risk/readme.md

 * credit_card_balance: monthly data about previous credit cards clients have had with Home Credit.
 Each row is one month of a credit card balance, and a single credit card can have many rows.
 * installments_payment: payment history for previous loans at Home Credit.
 There is one row for every made payment and one row for every missed payment.

+To fully understand the data, refer to the [column descriptions](https://github.com/MAKAnalytics/Kaggle/blob/master/Practice/Home%20Credit%20Default%20Risk/data/HomeCredit_columns_description.csv) provided.

 In this notebook, we will focus on the application train and test data files only.
 This is to simplifier the model building process and to establish a baseline.
 In actual competition, all data files and their relationship to each other would need to be considered.

 ## Evaluation
+Submissions are evaluated on area under the ROC curve between the predicted probability and the observed target.